 - Web application firewall analyses bi-directional traffic – detecting and blocking anything malicious from interfering with the security of client data

-- Information Security team (including data center security team) monitors internal and external security events and implements corrective actions
+- Information Security team (including datacentre security team) monitors internal and external security events and implements corrective actions

 - Systems access logged and tracked for auditing purposes

-- Application access logs are collected and analyzed according to internal security procedures
+- Application access logs are collected and analysed according to internal security procedures

 - Access to client data restricted to personnel authorized according to documented processes